wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 === Share + Subscribe + Contact | AIO Widget ===
 Contributors: schemotechnik, ilya_v, frenly_girl
 Donate link: http://profitquery.com/aio_widgets.html
-Tags: contact form, email, feedback, profitquery, profitquery widgets, bookmark, floating buttons, sidebar, share sidebar, sharing sidebar,share button, onhover sharing, on hover sharer, image sharer, photo sharer, widget, widgets, aio widget, e-mail, ecommerce tools, pinterest, share this, subscription button, floating sidebar, follow us, admin, Post, posts, mailchimp, mailchimp subscribe, free widgets
+Tags: contact form, email, feedback, addthis, profitquery, profitquery widgets, bookmark, floating buttons, sidebar, share sidebar, sharing sidebar,share button, onhover sharing, on hover sharer, image sharer, photo sharer, widget, widgets, aio widget, e-mail, ecommerce tools, pinterest, share this, subscription button, floating sidebar, follow us, admin, Post, posts, mailchimp, mailchimp subscribe, free widgets
 Requires at least: 2.9
 Tested up to: 4.1.1
-Stable tag: 1.1.17
+Stable tag: 2.0
 License: GPL 2.
 See License below for copyright jots and tittles.

-Simply widgets for growth website share's, social networks referral's, folllowers and all for free.
+Next level widgets for growth your customers email, visitors feedback, share's, social networks referral's, folllowers and all for free.

 == Description ==
-Simply widgets for growth website share's, social networks referral's, folllowers and all for free.
+<strong>Social sidebar, follow us button, mailchimp subscribe bar, exit popup, image sharer by Profitquery</strong> there are more than words.
+There are most popular tools which can make your blog more popular, make you content virals, turn casual visitors into loyal customers.
+= Why use Profitquery Marketing Intelligence Platform? = Profitquery is fast-growing intelligence system for boost any website.
+For now we have over 20 smart tools some of them are unique.
+And this is just the beginning.
+Our team make the complex simple.
+Make pro version similar tools - free.
+And it's all thanks unprecedented use of the Latest Technology.
+Vector graphics, 2D & 3D animation, more than you can imagine for your website for free right now.

+AIO Widgets collect most popular tools for growth your email subscribers, social subscribers, for get feedback from customers, for make your content virals.
+You do not need to go to the any dashboard, all tools can set up on your admin area.
+All tools can be use for free or pro version(for more efficient, intelligent use).
+Thats why you can trust Profitquery Platform to increase your blog, website, ecommerce or any online business.

+<strong>Let's rock your website with Profitquery</strong>.

 = Sharing Sidebar  =